 ABOUT THE 5000 POPPIES PROJECT

-Between 2014 and 2018 Australia is commemorating the Anzac Centenary, marking 100 years since Australia’s involvement in the First World War.
+Between 2014 and 2018 Australia is commemorating the Centenary of Anzac, marking 100 years since Australia’s involvement in the First World War.
 In 2015, there was a large number of activities commemorating 100 years since the Anzac Gallipoli landing.

 From its association with poppies flowering in the spring of 1915 on the battlefields of Belgium, France and Gallipoli, the poppy has become a symbol of both great loss in war and hope for those left behind

-As a crafting community contribution to the Anzac Commemoration, the 5000 Poppies project “planted” a field of some 257,000 poppies in Fed Square Melbourne as a stunning visual tribute to Australian servicemen and women for more than a century of service in all wars, conflicts and peacekeeping operations.
+As a crafting community contribution to the Centenary of Anzac Commemorations, the 5000 Poppies project “planted” a field of nearly 300,000 poppies in heart of Melbourne as a stunning visual tribute to Australian servicemen and women for more than a century of service in all wars, conflicts and peacekeeping operations.

 Contributors were asked to hand make one or more poppies and send them to Poppy Headquarters in Melbourne Australia.